qlab-utwente/Quantum-Dice-by-UTwente/USER_GUIDE.md

 Locate the power button on one of the yellow sides (marked with a power symbol).

 **To power on/off:** Press the button briefly.

 ---

+## Charging the Battery

+**Battery specifications:**

+- Capacity: 1800 mAh
+- Charging current: 500 mA

+**Charging instructions:**

+1. Locate the USB-C connector on one of the yellow sides
+2. **⚠️ Important:** This connector is **only** for battery charging and is not connected to the ESP32 processor
+3. **Use a USB-A to USB-C cable** with a USB-A charger (USB-C chargers will not work)
+4. Charging takes approximately **2-3 hours**

+**Monitoring charging status:**

+The charge indicator LEDs are located inside the dice and are not visible during charging.
+To monitor the charging process, you can use:

+- A USB charger with a built-in current indicator, or
+- A USB current monitor dongle such as [this one](https://www.amazon.com/Multi-function-Voltmeter-Electrical-Appliances-Detection/dp/B0CRTBWTQF?th=1)

+---